-The coronavirus situation in Kymenlaakso on 5 January 2021 is in the spreading stage throughout the region.
+The coronavirus situation in Kymenlaakso on 24 March 2021 is in the community transmission phase throughout the region.

 Existing regional restrictions and recommendations

 Regional restrictions and recommendations in Kymenlaakso will be updated according to the situation, so it is advisable to follow them regularly.
 Kymsote’s restrictions and recommendations apply throughout Kymenlaakso.

 The following restrictions apply until 18 April 2021, unless otherwise stated.